 When picture size is expressed in pixels without mentioning the resolution, the actual print size is unknown.
 To achieve a print size in inches, divide the size in pixels by the desired print resolution.
 See chart below.

 Relating Pixels to a Jar of Skittles

-All of this digital talk can become overwhelming.
-In simple terms, I like to relate pixels to skittles in a clear glass jar.
-The jar is much more pretty when full of vibrant colored skittles.
-When you remove skittles, or increase the jar size, you lose the clarity and brightness.
-The skittles aren’t tight and full, thus they have to expand to fill empty space.
+Relate pixels to skittles in a clear glass jar.
+The jar is full of vibrant colored skittles when filled.
+When skittles are removed (or eaten:) or the jar size is bigger than the original, clarity and brightness is lost.
+The skittles aren't tight and full, thus they expand to fill empty space.